 Here’s another trick that can help keep you from targeting the wrong keywords.
 Take a look at the top results.
 If they’re completely irrelevant to the search term, you may have touched on a keyword with extremely low competition.

-But there’s another case that actually be a red flag…
+But there’s another case that actually is a red flag…

 Let’s say you search for something that you think has commercial intent, but none of the top search results are products (or blog posts about choosing products).
 This could mean that Google sees the keyword as more of an informational search than a commercial one.